react-cosmos/react-cosmos/NEXT.md

 A tool for ambitious UI developers.

 - **Laser focus.** Isolate the components you're working on and iterate quickly.
-Works for both UI primitives and complex app sections.
-Loading your entire app for every change you make is slow!
+Works for both UI primitives and entire app sections.
+Loading your whole app for every change you make is slow!
 - **Component library.** From blank states to normal states to edge cases, define component states to come back to.
 Your component library helps you stay organized and makes a great foundation of _test cases_.
 - **Long term design.** Keeping your components decoupled leads to reusable code, a robust architecture, and saves you from having to rewrite your UI every two years.